newjersey/covid19-ask-a-scientist/README.md

 ![Widget Preview](http://newjersey.github.io/covid19-ask-a-scientist/img/widget-preview.png)

-You can preview a live demo of the widget at [thegovlab.org](https://thegovlab.org).
+You can preview a live demo of the widget [here](https://newjersey.github.io/covid19-ask-a-scientist/preview.html) and [thegovlab.org](https://thegovlab.org).

 ### Other Notes

 #### Widget Icon
 The widget has a question mark icon.
 This icon is sourced from [Nounproject](https://thenounproject.com/) (the svg file is available in the img folder of this repo).